-POS-3415: Substantive Criminal Law - 3 hours
+POS-3415: Substantive Criminal Law (3 hours)

 This course examines the legal elements of individual crimes and the fundamental elements of a criminal act, intent, conspiracy, defenses and liability.
-Cross-listed with CRJ-3415.
+Cross-Listed: CRJ-3415.

-POS-3425: Procedural Criminal Law - 3 hours
+POS-3425: Procedural Criminal Law (3 hours)

 By reviewing court decisions, the course considers the changing interpretations of the Constitution by the courts regarding fundamental issues of police procedure including arrests, searches, seizures of property, confessions, right to counsel and related matters.
-Cross-listed with CRJ-3425.
+Cross-Listed: CRJ-3425.

-POS-4115: The American Presidency - 3 hours
+POS-4115: The American Presidency (3 hours)